 Electric city: NC Content: Non-Statutory Guidance Learning Outcomes (end point):

 R

 Y1

 Y2

 Y3

 Y4 Identify common appliances that run on electricity.
 Construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers.
 Identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery.
 Recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit.
 Recognise some common conductors and insulators, and associate metals with being good conductors.
 Pupils should construct simple series circuits, trying different components, for example, bulbs, buzzers and motors, and including switches, and use their circuits to create simple devices.
 Pupils should draw the circuit as a pictorial representation, not necessarily using conventional circuit symbols at this stage; these will be introduced in year 6.
 Note: Pupils might use the terms current and voltage, but these should not be introduced or defined formally at this stage.
 Pupils should be taught about precautions for working safely with electricity.
 Pupils might work scientifically by: observing patterns, for example, that bulbs get brighter if more cells are added, that metals tend to be conductors of electricity, and that some materials can and some cannot be used to connect across a gap in a circuit.
-I can identify electrical and nonelectrical appliances.
+Suggested Scientist: Maria Telkes - discoveries about solar power Inventor: Garrett Morgan - the first 3 signal traffic light (and modern gas mask) I can identify electrical and nonelectrical appliances.
 I can explain, with support, how a circuit works.
 I can name at least two electrical conductors and insulators.
 I can create a simple series circuit both with and without a switch.
-I can create an investigation on conductors and insulators I can accurately record my findings in a table.
-Scientist: Maria Telkes - discoveries about solar power Inventor: Garrett Morgan - the first 3 signal traffic light (and modern gas mask) Inventor: Thomas Edison - invention of many electrical items
+I can create an investigation on conductors and insulators.
+I can accurately record my findings in a table.

 Y5

 Y6 Associate the brightness of a lamp or the volume of a buzzer with the number and voltage of cells used in the circuit.
 Compare and give reasons for variations in how components function, including the brightness of bulbs, the loudness of buzzers and the on/off position of switches.
-Use recognised symbols when representing a simple circuit in a diagram.
-Building on their work in year 4, pupils should construct simple series circuits, to help them to answer questions about what happens when they try different components, for example, switches, bulbs, buzzers and motors.
+Use recognised symbols when representing a simple Building on their work in year 4, pupils should construct simple series circuits, to help them to answer questions about what happens when they try different components, for example, switches, bulbs, buzzers and motors.
 They should learn how to represent a simple circuit in a diagram using recognised symbols.
 Note: Pupils are expected to learn only about series circuits, not parallel circuits.
-Pupils should be taught to take the necessary precautions for working safely with electricity.
-Pupils might work scientifically by: systematically identifying the effect of changing one component at a time in a circuit; designing and making a set of traffic lights, a burglar alarm or some other useful circuit.
-I know the main circuit symbols and use these to draw circuit diagrams I have planned and conducted an investigation into the effects of changing the voltage in a circuit I have investigated the variations of how components function (including the loudness of buzzers, brightness of bulbs and position of switches) Steve jobs - computers
+Pupils should be taught to take the necessary precautions I know the main circuit symbols and use these to draw circuit diagrams.
+I have planned and carried out an investigation into the effects of changing the voltage in a circuit.
+I have investigated the variations of how components function (including the loudness of buzzers, brightness of bulbs and position of switches).